devalienbrain/postgresql-university-database-management/README.md

 ---

-### Prepare the SQL code for table creation, sample data insertion, and the eight queries in a text document or your preferred format.
+### Prepared the SQL code for table creation, sample data insertion, and the eight queries in a text document or my preferred format.
 Include comments explaining each query's purpose and functionality.
-Saved my document as "PostgreSQL_uni_db_manage.sql" or any other appropriate name.
+Saved my document as "PostgreSQL_uni_db_manage.sql".

----

-### Questions & Answer (10 Questions):

-1. What is PostgreSQL?
-2. What is the purpose of a database schema in PostgreSQL?
-3. Explain the primary key and foreign key concepts in PostgreSQL.
-4. What is the difference between the VARCHAR and CHAR data types?
-5. Explain the purpose of the WHERE clause in a SELECT statement.
-6. What are the LIMIT and OFFSET clauses used for?
-7. How can you perform data modification using UPDATE statements?
-8. What is the significance of the JOIN operation, and how does it work in PostgreSQL?
-9. Explain the GROUP BY clause and its role in aggregation operations.
-10. How can you calculate aggregate functions like COUNT, SUM, and AVG in PostgreSQL?
-11. What is the purpose of an index in PostgreSQL, and how does it optimize query performance?
-12. Explain the concept of a PostgreSQL view and how it differs from a table.

 ---